awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ------

-You can download recent versions of the AWS IoT Greengrass Core software from [AWS IoT Greengrass Core Software](#gg-core-download-tab)\.

 ## AWS IoT Greengrass Groups<a name="gg-group"></a>

 An AWS IoT Greengrass group is a collection of settings and components, such as an AWS IoT Greengrass core, devices, and subscriptions\.
 Groups are used to define a scope of interaction\.
 For example, a group might represent one floor of a building, one truck, or an entire mining site\.
 The following diagram shows the components that can make up an Greengrass group\.